 But Why?
 This can be a chill yoga flow, taking a walk outside, or something more intense like a high intensity strength and cardio workout.
 Anything that gets the heart pumping and sweat flowing will do the trick.
 Incorporate some type of movement every day.

 Alyssa Delmonico is a Certified Integrative Health Coach, Mind Body Bootcamp Teacher, and Director of Wellness at Circuit of Change in New York City.
 Alyssa is on a mission to help active people like YOU feel your best from the inside out.
-She makes clean plant-based eating easy (and super tasty), through her online seasonal detox programs, nutrition workshops, and wellness guidance.
+Founder Brian Delmonico has harnessed a lifetime of athletic experience and mindfulness to create a unique practice that activates both the mind and body.